awanmbandi/realworld-cicd-pipeline-project/README.md

     - Click on `Manage Jenkins`
     - Click on `Plugins`
     - Click `Available`
-    - Search and Install the following Plugings `"Install Without Restart"`
+    - Search and Install the following Plugings and `"Install"`
         - **SonarQube Scanner**
         - **Maven Integration**
         - **Pipeline Maven Integration**